How to Ask for Mentorship: 4-Step Guide

 Step 1: Identify Possible Mentors

-- A current or former teacher or professor
+- A teacher or professor

 - A recent graduate or alum from your college

-- A current or former employer or co-worker
+- An employer or co-worker

 - A classmate or peer with similar career interests and goals